anikruhan7/Algorithm-LabWork/README.md

-It's a platform or idea to share you how algrithm projectes and code works with C++.
+A platform or idea to share with you how algrithm projectes and code works in C++.

-Basically it's a student based web to concern about the coding activities..
+Basically it's a student based web to learn about the coding activities..